KenNewcomb/Topologist/README.md

 2. **system**: Provide a name for the system.

-3. **bond**: This keyword is followed by two bonded atom types, and the bond length between them.
-You can either specify a range (0.8-1.0) or a single value (1.5), in which case, topologist will search for bonds within 0.1 angstroms.
+3. **bond**: This keyword is followed by two bonded atom types, the bond length between them, and the force constant.
+You can either specify a bond length range (0.8-1.0) to search or a single value (1.5), in which case, topologist will search for any bond within 0.1 angstroms.

-4. **angle**: This keyword is followed by the three groups that particpate in a bend, and the equilibrium angle.
+4. **angle**: This keyword is followed by the three groups that particpate in a bend, the equilibrium angle, and the bending force constant.

 5. **output**: This keyword specifies the type of topology to be output by the program.
 At present, Topologist only supports writing GROMACS (.top) files.